mariajiwuaku/mariajiwuaku/README.md

 ### Hi there 👋, I'm Maria-goretti.

-A passionate and strong-willed frontend developer from West Africa.
+A passionate and strong-willed front-end developer from West Africa.

 - 🔭 I’m currently working on Frontend projects
 - 🌱 I’m currently learning TailwindCss and React.Js